face-hh/webx/docs/for-developers/luau.md

 ## Other things you might want to note

+{% hint style="info" %}
-* Remember, unlike the JS you're used to on the standard webs, arrays don't start at 0: **they start at 1**.
+Remember, unlike the JS you're used to on the standard webs, arrays don't start at 0: **they start at 1**.

 {% code title="javascript.js" overflow="wrap" lineNumbers="true" %}
 ```js